Category

 Four factories in Ukraine

-The most ambitious project is constructing four Rheinmetall factories on Ukrainian soil.
+The most ambitious project is constructing four Rheinmetall factories in Ukraine.
 Initially, plans mentioned three plants, but now the scope has expanded, with results already materializing.

 The first factory is operational, producing armored vehicles, including Lynx infantry fighting vehicles, says Papperger.
 The first vehicle is expected to roll off the production line and begin service in Ukraine by the end of the year.